OCselected/guides/zh_cn/creating-an-open-source-program-zh_cn.md

 All new Google engineers are also required to go through a one-hour open source class where licensing and compliance are stressed as part of how the company does business.
 A key lesson shared by the company is that not only is Google obligated by licensing legalese to comply with licenses, but that it also complies because it's the right thing to do for the community.
 Google's lawyers are available to represent the company if an obvious mistake is made in licensing or code use, but the company is very sensitive about potentially submitting code that could harm its standing in the community.

 > "Angering our friends in the open source community would be devastating.
 It's not something we would ever want to do because we care about this community, we're part of it.
-For companies that are new to open source, I think they often fail to recognize the importance of that." - [Will Norris](https://twitter.com/willnorris?lang=en), open source office manager at Google
+For companies that are new to open source, I think they often fail to recognize the importance of that." - [Will Norris](https://twitter.com/willnorris?lang=en)，Google 开源项目办公室经理

 ## 写在最后